 - Basic understanding of BI tools

 These are the methods you can use to migrate data from Amplitude to Snowflake:

 Method 1: Amplitude To Snowflake Connection Using Hevo

-Hevo provides you with a truly efficient and fully-automated solution to manage data in real-time and always have analysis-ready data at your data warehouse.
+Hevo provides a truly efficient and fully-automated solution to manage data in real-time and always have analysis-ready data at your data warehouse.

 Using Hevo Data, you can connect Amplitude to Snowflake in the following 2 steps:

 - Step 1: Configuring Amplitude Analytics as a Source

 - Now, log in to your Amplitude account here.